an02ny/MealMate_Recipe_Recommendation_System/README.md

 # MealMate - Recipe Recommendation System

-MealMate offers users a streamlined approach to discover 700+ recipes tailored to their preferences.
+MealMate offers users a streamlined approach to discover 700+ recipes using **Inverted Index Tables for Boolean Information Retrieval** that are tailored to their preferances.
 By entering desired ingredients, users are presented with a curated list of recipe names, along with their corresponding total preparation times.
-Additionally, users have the option to specify any allergic ingredients, ensuring that the recommended recipes align with their dietary needs and restrictions.
+Additionally, users can also **filter** out any allergic ingredients, ensuring that the recommended recipes align with their dietary needs and restrictions.

 ## Functionalities